How to Grow and Use Aloe Vera

 Structural, digestive, skin,

-Internal use of aloe was historically recommended for chronic constipation and supressed menstruation.
+Internal use of aloe was historically recommended for chronic constipation and suppressed menstruation.
 However, other more gentle laxatives should be used first.

 External use of aloe gel to treat minor burns, cuts, scrapes, and bruising.
 It’s a cooling sunburn remedy.